kyanostat/min-info/README.md

 - min-info.R : definition of the functions used
 - min-info.py : definition of the functions used
-- R folder:
+- R folder: source files for R
 - Python folder: min-info_introduction.ipynb: the instruction of the usage (created by using Google Colaboratory; filepath should be adequately changed)
-- Mechsol_format.csv: Mechanism solution catalog :The original catalog is in the web page of Japan Meteological Agency and processed by the authors.
+- Each folder contains Mechsol_format.csv: Mechanism solution catalog (The original catalog is in the web page of Japan Meteological Agency and processed by the authors.)

 # Brief summary of the minimum information dependence model